eylulzehrakablan/born2beroot/guide.md

 - **getent:** short for 'get entry'. it fetches records from linux administrative databases (defined in /etc/nsswitch.conf) such as users, groups, or network hosts

-this line indicates that every user assigned to the sudo group, inherits full administrative permission:
+this line (in sudoers file) indicates that every user assigned to the sudo group, inherits full administrative permission:

 <img src="images/sudo_config.png" alt="sudo config" width="350">